xiecg/vue-picker/README.md

 # Overview

-The picker component based on vue.js
+The picker component based on vue.js #next

 # DEMO